Investing in Your Teeth is an Investment in Your Health

 All other things being equal, people with periodontal disease are one and a half to two times as likely to suffer a fatal heart attack and nearly three times as likely to suffer a stroke as those without this oral disease.
 The association with heart disease is especially strong in people under 50.
 Studies have indicated that chronic oral infections can foster the development of clogged arteries and blood clots.
 Substances produced by oral bacteria that enter the bloodstream can precipitate a chain of reactions that result in a build-up of arterial deposits, and several common oral bacteria can initiate the formation of blood clots and disrupt cardiac function.

 It has long been known that diabetes predisposes people to bacterial infections, including infections of oral tissues.
 But recent studies strongly indicated that periodontitis can make diabetes worse.
-Diabetic patients with severe periodontitis have greater difficulty maintaining normal blood sugar levels, and treatment of periodontitis often results in a reduced need for insulin.
+Diabetics with severe periodontitis have greater difficulty maintaining normal blood sugar levels, and treatment of periodontitis often results in a reduced need for insulin.
 Experts now urge that periodontal inflammation be treated and eliminated in all people with diabetes, especially since such treatment may reduce the risk of injury to the retinal and arteries that is a common consequence of diabetes.

 Bacterial pneumonia results when bacteria that live in the mouth and throat are inhaled into the lungs where immune defenses fail to wipe them out.
 Several agents that cause pneumonia can thrive in infected oral tissues of people with periodontal disease.
 And other respiratory disease, like chronic bronchitis and emphysema, may be worsened by oral infections when the invading bacteria are inhaled.